 Find out about your therapist’s professional memberships, experience and qualifications, and ask them to explain what they mean.

-This will help you to get a better idea of what is involved and decide whether this is a person you can work with.
+This will give you a better idea of what is involved and help you decide whether this is a person you can work with.
+Your relationship with your therapist is usually the most important factor in the success of your therapy.

-If you are receiving therapy through the NHS or another free service, you may not be able to choose your therapist.
-But you can still ask these questions to ensure you are happy about the service you will receive.
-You should tell your therapist if there is anything you do not understand or are not comfortable with.
+If you’re receiving therapy through the NHS or another free service, you may not be able to choose your therapist or type of therapy.
+But you can still ask these questions to ensure you’re happy about the service you will receive.
+Tell your therapist if there is anything you do not understand or are uncomfortable with.